Coronavirus pandemic: Army to strictly observe 'no movement' till April 19

 All medical establishments and hospitals will continue functioning at full strength.
 Last month, Army Chief Gen Manoj Mukund Naravane issued instructions to insulate the 13 lakh strong Army from the coronavirus pandemic.

-Gen Naravane also conveyed to the families of the soldiers guarding India's borders with Pakistan and China that the Army is taking care of its personnel serving the country in this difficult time..
+Gen Naravane also conveyed to the families of the soldiers guarding India's borders with Pakistan and China that the Army is taking care of its personnel serving the country in this difficult time.
+In a separate advisory, the Army recommended its personnel to use the government's coronavirus tracking mobile application 'Arogya Setu'.
+The app helps users know if they have come in contact with any positive coronavirus patient and ways to avoid the infection.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)